TristanLefebure/BioPseudogene/README.md

 BioPseudogene
 =======================

-A perl module to manipulate alignments of pseudogenes
+A perl module to manipulate alignments of pseudogenes, and associated scripts to manipulate a pseudogene alignmnent.